ChrisAdkin8/cloudflare-demo/README.md

 # Description

-Repo containing a terraform config and instructions for creating an EC2 based origin server running the httpbin application woth traffic proxied through cloudflare.
+Repo containing a terraform config and instructions for creating an EC2 based origin server running the httpbin application woth traffic proxied through CloudFlare.

 # Prerequisites